-Hungary: Veolia Dalkia Energy takes over E.On power plants25.
-March 2015. / SEE Energy News
+Hungary: Veolia Dalkia Energy takes over E.On power plants, SEE Energy News

 Hungary’s competition office approved the sale of German energy company E.Onʼs power plants based in Debrecen and Nyíregyháza in eastern Hungary, to the Hungarian unit of French utility company Veolia.